pvcraven/3d_graphics_class/source/assignments/assignment_05/assignment_05.rst

 Upload your resulting blend file here.
 Upload the main blend file, not something that ends in ``.blend1``.

+If you use an image that you didn't create yourself, see :ref:`citing`.

 .. figure:: 1.png

     Model by Abby Bowers, 2021